KILGORETROUT111/Grieg/README.md

 ## Validation

 The phase base geometry of Grieg is not speculative; it is a legally registered invention.
-A provisional patent has been filed (details: [Application No. US 63/865,330, Filing Date: August 17, 2025, Title: Method and System for Logic Evaluation via Phase Geometry and Counterfactual Inference]), which secures novelty, non-obviousness, and sufficiency of disclosure under intellectual property law.
+A provisional patent has been filed (details: [Application No. US 63/865,330, Filing Date: August 17, 2025, Title: Method and System for Logic Evaluation via Phase Geometry and Counterfactual Inference, Status: Filing receipt issued, foreign filing license granted, fees due for completion]), which secures novelty, non-obviousness, and sufficiency of disclosure under intellectual property law.

 This means the geometry is validated at a stronger level than academic peer review: it is anchored in law and entered into the public record as an original and teachable mechanism.
 Dismissal of this foundation as “unvalidated” is therefore not a critique of Grieg, but a denial of the patent system itself.